signalfx/gdi-specification/specification/configuration.md

 In addition, Splunk specific configuration MUST have their own root-level configuration block named `splunk`.

-The following is an example covering the common configuration values:
+The following is a configuration blueprint covering the common values:

 ```yaml
 distribution: